 - Mergers & Acquisitions: As already mentioned most of the M&A deals in Singapore are “below the par”.
 But that doesn’t mean middle market deals don’t demand any expertise.
 Investment banks here provide corporate advisory and they have a strong team which deals with the technical details of all the deals.
 The most important ingredient is, of course, the bank-client relationship because on the basis of that only the entire deal is handled.
 These investment banks help their clients in cross-border transactions as well as domestic transactions by offering industry insights, global perspective, solid experience, and seamless execution.
 These banks not only execute deals in Singapore, they also advise companies in Malaysia, Indonesia, and Thailand.

-Here’s a list of investment banks that are most notable –
+Here’s a list of top investment banks in Singapore that are most notable –

 - Goldman Sachs